Quick Start

 $ bin/smile.sh

-which will build the system and enter the Smile shell in Scala.
-If you prefer Java, you may run
+which will build the system and enter the Smile Studio.
+If you prefer REPL, you may use Smile Shell by running

 $ sbt shell/stage